fastforwardlabs/mdff06report/src/03b-technical-blackbox.md

 Following the release of LIME, there has been continuous research focused on improving accuracy as well as the user experience tooling for explaining blackbox models.
-One such contribution, which has rapidly become an widely used, is the ^[[https://github.com/slundberg/shap](SHAP) SHAP: A game theoretic approach to explain the output of any machine learning model.].
+One such contribution, which has rapidly become an widely used, is SHAP ^[[https://github.com/slundberg/shap](SHAP) SHAP: A game theoretic approach to explain the output of any machine learning model.].
 SHAP stands for SHapley Additive exPlanations and its primary contribution is the introduction of a game theoretic foundation (Shapley values) for assigning feature importance values for each prediction produced by a model.
 [Shapley values](https://en.wikipedia.org/wiki/Shapley_value) (introduced by Lloyd Shapley in 1953) are a method for fairly assigning credit to participants in a cooperative multiplayer game based on their contributions to the overall game outcome.

 To compute the Shapley value for a given player, we compute each outcome where the player was present and compare it to the outcome where they were not present.
 For a game consisting of N players, there is a large surface of outcome combinations (N!) where each player is present or absent, making the computation of Shapley values computationally expensive.